-This section gives an overview of the basic settings for the project setup that are needed to make the compiler and linker generate the best code for the Arm device you are using.
+This section gives an overview of the basic settings needed to generate the best code for the Arm device you are using.
 You can specify the options either from the command line interface or in the IDE.
+On the command line, you must specify each option separately, but if you use the IDE, many options will be set automatically, based on your settings of some of the fundamental options.